gazizovemil/image-hashes/README.md

 # image-hashes
-A simple micro-service API to spit out various hashes for a given image to help detect duplicates or modifications
+A simple microservice API to spit out various hashes for a given image to help detect duplicates or modifications

 [ImageHash lib](https://pypi.org/project/ImageHash/)